dmh2000/go_assessment/README.md

    - you can run individual test files using 'go test...'
      - example for the strings test
      - \[linux/macos\]: 'go test -v ./app/strings\*.go ./app/test_util.go'
-     - \[windows\]: 'go test -v ./app/strings.go ./app/strings_test.go ./app/test_util.go'
+     - \[windows\]: 'go test -v ./app/strings.go ./app/strings_test.go ./app/test_util.go ./app/app_types.go'
-   - run a shell script that runs all the tests
+   - run a shell script that runs all the tests and writes the output to 'results.txt'
      - for Linux or Mac, the script is 'test_all.sh'
      - for Windows, the script is 'test_all.cmd'
        - if your tests and other go programs build slowly on Windows, its probably due to Windows Defender or other antivirus